kumardeo/blogger-pwa/README.md

 ### Edit Blogger Theme XML

-After making all the above changes, workflows will run and it will commit new changes with a message `update: generated bucket and output`, please wait for all the jobs to complete.
+After making all the above changes, workflows will run and it will commit new changes with a message `update: generate bucket and output`, please wait for all the jobs to complete.

 Now, it's time to edit your blogger theme XML and add required codes.